tgirke/spatialHeatmap_Site/content/authors/alex/_index.md

 ---
 # Display name
-title: Jianhai Zhang
+title: Alex Borowsky

 # Full Name (for SEO)
-first_name: Jianhai
+first_name: Alex
-last_name: Zhang
+last_name: Borowsky

 # Is this the primary user of the site?
 superuser: true